Raquelgonfe/SandBar-char/README.md

 ## Manual step required

 While sandbar detection and parameter computation are automated, manual adjustments on the "sandbar_data_{year}.csv" (2_Dataset_extraction output) are needed to verify and correct sandbar labels across years and profiles.

+## Ameland case-study analysis

+The Ameland folder contains six code files used to analyze various aspects of the sandbars at Ameland.
+These analyses were conducted as part of the MSc thesis "Nearshore Sandbar Morphodynamics of a Nourished Barrier Island Coast, Ameland" by Raquel González Fernández.